-If the Company is ordered to violate Tax Normalization rules by not being allowed to prorate the ADIT, customers would be harmed.
+If the Company is ordered to violate Tax Normalization Rules by not being allowed to prorate the ADIT, customers would be harmed.
 If the Company is not able to use accelerated depreciation, then tax depreciation would revert to straight-line depreciation over the useful life of the assets, or what is commonly known as book depreciation.
-Using book depreciation for tax would eliminate any increase in ADIT rate base deduction going forward.
+Using book depreciation for tax treatment would eliminate any increase in ADIT rate base deduction going forward.
 Thus, the beginning deferred balance would stop increasing and would decrease causing a substantial increase to revenue requirements.
 For 2016, the average ADIT offset to rate base is forecasted to be in excess of \$2 billion on a Total Company basis.
 A violation would cause this \$2 billion balance to systematically go away, which would increase the return on rate base in general rates.
-Additionally, the Company and ratepayers would not have access to any accelerated depreciation, including bonus depreciation resulting from the PATH Act or enacted by Congress going forward.14 Therefore, proration of ADIT is in the best interests of customers to keep their rates lower.
+Additionally, the Company and ratepayers would not have access to any accelerated depreciation, including bonus depreciation resulting from the 2015 Protecting Americans from Tax Hikes (PATH) Act or other actions by